therealergo/i2c_esp32_static/README.md

 # Usage
 You need to perform the following three steps:
-1. Statically allocate an array of `i2c_cmd_link` big enough to hold each of your I2C transactions.
+1. Allocate an array of `i2c_cmd_link` big enough to hold each of your I2C transactions.
+This array can be allocated statically, dynamically, or on the stack.
 2. Fill each of those command links with an I2C transaction.
 For each `i2c_master_**` function in the driver, there is a `static_i2c_master_**` equivalent.
 You will need one `i2c_cmd_link` for each `static_i2c_master_**` call.
 3. Run the transaction (using the regular `i2c_master_cmd_begin` function).